-The present investigation centered around evaluation of three masonry mortars, reportedly, retrieved from 708 Jackson Place in Washington, D.C.
-Two bedding mortars (Nos.
-1 and 2) and one pointing mortar (No. 3) were provided from this building for detailed laboratory studies to determine: (a) the compositions and conditions of the mortars, and (b) assessment of suitable replacement mortars for the examined ones during future restorations.
-The samples were examined by following the procedures of ASTM C 1324, "Standard Test Method for Examination and Analysis of Hardened Masonry Mortar."
-Many details of the analytical procedures of ASTM C 1324, as well as of the relevant European (RILEM) methods of mortar testing followed in this present investigation are provided in Appendix 1.
+A masonry mortar sample from Rappahannock County Courthouse in Washington, Virginia, was provided for detailed laboratory studies to determine: (a) the composition and condition of the mortar, and (b) assessment of suitable replacement mortar for the examined one during future restorations.
+The sample was examined by following the procedures of ASTM C 1324, "Standard Test Method for Examination and Analysis of Hardened Masonry Mortar."
+Many details of the analytical procedures of ASTM C 1324 as well as of the relevant European (RILEM) methods of mortar testing followed in this present investigation are provided in Appendix 1.